 Have you ever asked the question "what can I do to help those in need?"
-Welcome to Social Ministry: hands-on, community action.
+Welcome to Faith's ministry of community outreach: hands-on, community action.
 We are a diverse group of creative thinkers and hard workers, carrying out the will of God on local and global levels so that we can do our part in making the Chico community and the world a more peaceful and understanding place where the needs of food, safety, and shelter are met.

 We work with Safe Space to provide safe shelter in the hottest and coldest months of the year.
 Faith collaborates with Chico Housing Action Team and the North State Shelter Team in attempts to brainstorm and carry out proactive solutions to help those without basic housing essentials.
 CHAT Thanksgiving takes place in our Fellowship Hall once a year.
 We run a food bank from our parking lot twice per month, and anybody in need is welcome to drive or walk up.

 Faith Lutheran Church has banded together three times since 2018 in order to provide relief to those affected by natural disasters.
 In the wake of the Camp Fire, Faith worked with Living Spaces in order to provide mattresses to those without.
 This went on from 2018 through most of 2019.
 After the fire Faith also distrubuted masks and other necessities.
 The second event was Camp Noah, a camp for kids who have suffered from the affects of natural disasters.
 Here, kids could play games, have fun, and talk about their emotions in a healthy and constructive way.
 And finally, Faith continues to act during Shelter in Place.
 We provide groceries for our members who cannot safely go to the store; our members hand-craft masks not only for our members, but other folks in our community; and CDs of our online sermons are delivered safely to our congregants without computers.